unChaz/sci-fi-5e/docs/classes/cybernetic.md

 # Cybernetic
 _______
-***requires bionic or synthetic sleeve***
+***requires bionic or synthetic Skin***

-Cybernetics are tekcasters who have integrated with an alien AI via synthetic sleeve parts.
+Cybernetics are tekcasters who have integrated with an alien AI via synthetic Skin parts.
 At some point you encountered an Alien AI, and it copied itself into your circuits.

 ### Hit Points